 HLPC is dedicated to monitor and review government agencies and assist them in making decisions and to alert and inform its members on issues relating to Hawai’i Island and their interests.

-To provide continuity and achieve their goals, HLPC maintains a full-time staff with an office in Waimea.
+To provide continuity and achieve their goals, HLPC maintains a full-time staff with an office in Waimea (Kamuela).
 Jacqui Hoover is the President and responsible for the organization’s leadership, strategic direction, and implementing HLPC initiatives.
-Najha Ray is the Resource Specialist in charge of programs, providing administrative support and maintaining our office in the Hale Kea Farms Office Building just off Kawaihae Road.
+Najha Ray is the Resource Specialist in charge of programs, providing administrative support and maintaining the HLPC office.

 Objectives and Purposes of Hawaii Leeward Planning Conference